wvdon/wvdon.github.io/_pages/about.md

   - /about.html
 ---

-I am a responsible, passionate, and self-motivated student seeking admission to a PhD programme.
+Hi,this is Weidong Wu.
 My primary research interests revolve around Computational Biology and Deep Learning for Life Science.

-And My detail CV is here [CV](./../files/CV_PHD_WeidongWu_24Fall.pdf)
+And My detail CV is here [CV](./../files/CV_WeidongWu.pdf)

 ## Education